DarkPurple141/teaching/_labs/week4/looping.md

     numTries = numTries + 1;
   }

-  // did we exit because we ran out of tries, or because we were successful if (numTries == MAX_TRIES) {
+  // did we exit because we ran out of tries, or because we were successful? if (numTries == MAX_TRIES) {
     printf("We've locked you out you goose!\n");
   } else {